 - Unclear/legal gray area

-Finally, delta-8 THC is illegal in 17 states: Alaska, Arkansas, Colorado, Delaware, Hawaii, Idaho, Iowa, Montana, New York, North Dakota, Oregon, Rhode Island, Utah, Virginia, Vermont, Washington, and West Virginia.
+Finally, delta-8 THC is illegal in 17 states: Colorado, Delaware, Hawaii, Idaho, Iowa, Massachusetts, Montana, New Hampshire, New York, North Dakota, Oregon, Rhode Island, Utah, Virginia, Vermont, Washington, and West Virginia.

 Check below for state-by-state delta-8 THC legality.
 Keep in mind that the laws are often confusing, contradictory, unequally enforced, and subject to change.